Engineering a 60,000-square-foot museum expansion to receive LEED Gold cerification

-The concept for the design was to create a glass extension that appears to float above the ground, allowing visitors to see within it to the 110 year old replica of a 15th century Venetian palace that is the original museum.
+The concept for the design was to create a glass extension that appears to float above the ground, allowing visitors to see within it to the 110-year-old replica of a 15th century Venetian palace that is the original museum.
 The solution to achieving the openness and transparency of the space was to tuck the structural features and much of the state-of-the-art building systems into carefully concealed spaces within the walls, ceilings, crawl spaces, and acoustical voids.
-Using Building Information Modeling (BIM) software allowed us to coordinate the complicated interweaving of interior systems, all while successfully targeting LEED Gold certification.
+Using Building Information Modeling (BIM) software allowed us to coordinate the complicated interweaving of interior systems, all while successfully achieving LEED Gold certification.

 Post tender, the contractor actively used the digital model to review modifications to the design as a result of issues that arose on site, in conjunction with the design team.
 This process resulted in better coordination between the existing as-built conditions on site and buildings systems not yet installed.